emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm currently a second year undergraduate at the University of Chicago studying computational and applied mathematics, data science, and statistics.
 I am also interested in pursuing the four-year joint master's program (Bx/MS) in computer science.
-I’m involved with various quantitative finance and political science groups on campus.
+I’m involved with various quantitative finance and data science groups on campus.

 I have professional interests in trading, quantitative research, and data science.
 This upcoming summer I will be working as a Quantitative Research Intern at J.P.
 Morgan within the Securitized Products Group.